FTC-9974-THOR/ThorCore/README.md

 ThorCore is a library for FTC.
 It provides implementations for common drivetrains, vector mathematics, closed-loop controllers, vision systems, and sensors.

 This is the dev branch.
-Code here may be unfinished or operating incorrectly.
+Some of the code here may be unfinished or unstable, but most things should work.

 ### Installation
 There are 2 ways to install ThorCore.